iamobservable/open-webui-starter/README.md

 #### Environment variables

-More detailed configuration can be done the script by providing any of the following environment variables while running install.sh.
+More detailed configuration can be done with the script by providing any of the following environment variables while running install.sh.

 ```